 44.9% of Rwandans live below the poverty line, a majority of these being women.
 Subsisting on less than $2 a day, women, often with children and without a formal education, find themselves stuck in the cycle of poverty.
 They come from a variety of challenging life experiences: many are HIV-positive, single mothers, widowed, in abusive situations (or emerging from them), and all are living in poverty.

-The New Life Family Center offers a one-year vocational training program that provides employable skills in tailoring or cosmetology, and childcare for children, all infused with Christian discipleship.
+The New Life Family Center offers a one-year vocational training program that provides employable skills in sewing or cosmetology, and childcare for children, all infused with Christian discipleship.
 Each year this program moves 95 women and their young children toward a better life.

 Feeding the Mind